-In the method we propose herein, each video is first segmented into shots.
+In the method we propose herein, each video is manually

+segmented into shots.
 To represent the content of each shot, key-frames are extracted using an improved version of spectral clustering.
 Then, local invariant descriptors are extracted from all key-frames of the shot.
 The descriptors of all shots are clustered into a predefined number of visual words and a visual words histogram is constructed for each shot.
-The histograms of visual words corresponding to each shot are further smoothed temporally by taking into account the histograms of neighboring shots.
-In this way, valuable contextual information is preserved.
-The final scene and chapter boundaries are determined at the local maxima of the difference of successive smoothed histograms for low and high values of the smoothing parameter respectively.
-Thus, by adjusting the smoothing parameter of the gaussian kernel we can segment each video into different levels, scenes or chapters.
-In Fig. 1, we summarize the main steps of our approach.
+Next, the visual words histograms are smoothed temporally with respect to neighbor histograms using a gaussian kernel and the local maxima of the first derivative are indicated as scene and chapter boundaries.
+In this way, by adjusting the smoothing parameter of the gaussian level we can segment each video into different levels, scenes or chapters.
+In Fig. 1 we summarize the main steps of our approach.

 The rest of the paper is organized as follows: In section 2, the key-frame extraction method, the feature extraction method and the construction of visual vocabulary are described.
-In section 3, the proposed scene and chapter detection algorithm is presented that is based on temporally smoothed shot histograms.
+In section 3, the proposed scene and chapter detection algorithm is presented.
 In section 4, we present numerical experiments and compare our method with the method proposed in [9].
 Finally in section 5, we conclude our work and provide suggestions for further study.